Medicines to treat HIV are safe and more effective than ever. The sooner you begin your treatment, the less damage HIV can cause.

 HIV medicines stop the virus from making copies of itself and can reduce it to an undetectable level.
 Keeping your HIV viral load undetectable helps keep you healthy and means you will not transmit the virus to your sex partners.
 This is also known as “Undetectable equals Untransmittable” or “U=U”.

-HIV medications only work if you have enough medicine in your body, so you should take each medication as prescribed at close to the same time every day.
+HIV medicines only work if you have enough medicine in your body, so you should take each medicine as prescribed at close to the same time every day.

 Even if you feel healthy, do not take a break from treatment.
 If you are considering stopping your HIV medicines for any reason, talk to a doctor or nurse before you do.